SX-Aurora/nlcpy/doc/source/reference/jit/advanced.rst

         ``1`` means yes, ``0`` means no.

+.. _label_transferring_buffer:

-Transferring Buffer data to VE
+Transferring Buffer Data to VE
 ==============================

-Python objects that support the buffer interface can be transfered to the VE arguments by using ``nlcpy.veo.OnStack``.
+Python objects that support the buffer interface can be transferred to the VE arguments by using ``nlcpy.veo.OnStack``.

 ::